Destinations Greece The Cyclades Mykonos

 Must orderthe day's small fish + a carafe of white

-At the end of a dirt track on the north coast — no asphalt, no power line from the road, no signage.
+At the end of a dirt track on the north coast: no asphalt, no power line, no sign.
 Fokos beach is small, the taverna sits on the sand, and the only people there are the ones who knew to drive over.
-Honest fish, salads, the kind of slow lunch that takes 3 hours and never feels like it did.
+Honest fish, salads, a slow lunch that runs three hours and doesn't feel it.
 Cash easier than card; no reservations.

 No road · dirt track onlyFokos beachCash easier